-Delightful areas are never too far from dodgy zones, and a two block detour can put you in danger.
-Talk to someone at your hotel about your plans for the day before you go out and they can recommend the best route.
+Delightful areas are never too far from dodgy zones, and a two block detour could put you in danger.
+Talk to someone at your hostel about your plans for the day before you go out and they can recommend the best route.
 Or, join a walking tour for safety in numbers.

-As a general rule the north and east of the city are okay, but the further you head south the more risk you'll find.
-The Plaza Bolivar is one attraction you shouldn't wander too far from.
+As a general rule, the north and east of the city are okay, but the further you head south the more risk you'll find.
+Plaza Bolivar is one attraction you shouldn't wander too far from.

 The residential area of Ciudad Bolivar in the south should be avoided completely.
 Not only is there a high risk of robbery, but torrential rain can lead to flooding in crowded shanty towns, especially on a hillside development.

 Cerro de Monteserrate is one of the most beautiful spots in Bogotá.
 Because of the extraordinary view at sunset, visitors flock to catch the teleferico up in the afternoon and capture the city at sunset, heading back on the last cable cars around 7pm.
 It's just a short walk back to La Candelaria, but it's been the undoing of many tourists.
 Gangs of thieves know the descending tourists will have their cameras with them and stake out the surrounding streets.